sorbet/sorbet/compiler/README.md

 It also contains Sorbet Ruby, a set of scripts that build Ruby in a specific way so that it can run shared objects that the Sorbet Compiler emits.

-This README contains documentation specifically for contributing to sorbet_llvm.
+This README contains documentation specifically for contributing to the compiler portion of Sorbet.

 If you are at Stripe, you might also want to see <http://go/types/internals> for docs about Stripe-specific development workflows and historical Stripe context.